-Hearing about Dive Pirates from veterans in the Las Vegas area who suffer from Multiple Sclerosis, Jason is excited to learn to dive and hopes to be free from pain and enjoy that escape the water once offered him.
-His wife, Christina, will be his dive buddy and the two will train with Waterworld Scuba in Las Vegas.
+Hearing about Dive Pirates from veterans in the Las Vegas area who suffer from Multiple Sclerosis, Jason was excited to learn to dive and hopes to be free from pain to enjoy that escape the water once offered him.